Contact metric three manifolds and Lorentzian geometry with torsion in six-dimensional supergravity: Introduction

 \subsection{Acknowledgements}

 We thank Vicente Cort\'es, Tom\'as Ort\'in, Francisco Presas and Marco Zagermann for very useful discussions.
+Furthermore we thank an anonymous referee of JGP for several comments which have helped improving the manuscript.
 The work of C.S.S. is supported by the Humboldt foundation through the Humboldt grant ESP 1186058 HFST-P and the German Science Foundation (DFG) under the Research Training Group 1670 \emph{Mathematics inspired by String Theory}.
 The work of AM is funded by the Spanish FPU Grant No. FPU17/04964.
 AM was further supported by the MCIU/AEI/FEDER UE grant PGC2018-095205-B-I00, and by the ``Centro de Excelencia Severo Ochoa'' Program grant SEV-2016-0597.